andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-20-gelfands-algebra-chunk-11-factoring-to-zero.md

 ### Advanced Pattern Spotting - Plus, Minus
 Much of our new super-powers are based on our getting to the difference-of-squares or square-of-sums.
 Which one?
 Look at the signs of the operations ($+$ or $-$) between your terms.
 These will give you a clue.

 Also note, you might spot the pattern in _a part_ of your current expression.
 If you do, its fine to work on that part, and forget about the other bit for a minute until you are ready to return to it.
-(But don't forget to return!)
+(But don't forget to return.)

 ### Need a Square?
 Root it then Square it
 Take the square root of something (e.g. $4 \rightarrow 2$), and then square it (e.g. $2 \rightarrow 2^2$).
 Then use that in place of your initial number.